 As discussed earlier, the primary use Pumpkin has seen in dog food and as a dog supplement is as a source of dietary fiber to aid and regulate digestion.

-However, the quantity of Pumpkin in a dogs diet needs to be carefully monitored or rationed.
-Too much Pumpkin in a dogs diet could cause diarrhea and too little could ensure there is little to no impact.
+However, the quantity of Pumpkin in a dog’s diet needs to be carefully monitored or rationed.
+Too much Pumpkin in a dog’s diet could cause diarrhea, and too little could ensure there is little to no impact.

-However, in fewer cases, Pumpkin is not just present to provide fiber and instead is used as a carbohydrate providing ingredient.
-This niche use of pumpkin is most common in hypoallergenic or limited ingredient dog food.
+However, in fewer cases, Pumpkin is not just present to provide fiber and instead is used as a carbohydrate-providing ingredient.
+This niche use of Pumpkin is most common in hypoallergenic or limited-ingredient dog food.

-It is the hope of these hypoallergenic brands that dogs who struggle with these common ingredients will react well or better to pumpkin.
+It is the hope of these hypoallergenic brands that dogs who struggle with these common ingredients will react well or better to Pumpkin.

 Find out more about Hypoallergenic dog food in our article Best Hypoallergenic Dog Foods Guide.